 Required Element 2.2 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: The program must evaluate the achievement of its goals and objectives based on its program evaluation plan and provide evidence that: a.
 Program outcomes data are collected according to the program evaluation plan, summarized and analyzed by comparing actual achievements with objectives. b.
-Data analysis is used to evaluate the extent to which goals and objectives are being achieved. c.
+Data analysis is used to evaluate the extent to which goals All Programs: Analyze degree of achievement of program goals and objectives, including trends observed in the data [Not applicable to programs applying for candidacy].
+Discuss factors impacting achievement of program goals and objectives [Not applicable to programs applying for candidacy].
+Describe how programmatic planning and outcomes evaluation are documented and as appropriate, integrated All Programs: Actual data (including both the number "n" and percentage) collected for each program objective, which must be provided in the final column in the Program Evaluation Plan") [Not applicable to programs applying for candidacy since no data have been collected].
+All Programs: • Minutes from planning meetings or other documentation discussing review of program evaluation results [Not applicable to and objectives are being achieved. c.
 The targets set for ACEND-required objectives are met. d.
 Program changes have been made to improve outcomes for unmet objective(s). e.
-Programmatic planning and outcomes evaluation are integrated with institutional planning and assessment, as appropriate.
-All Programs: Analyze degree of achievement of program goals and objectives, including trends observed in the data [Not applicable to programs applying for candidacy].
-Discuss factors impacting achievement of program goals and objectives [Not applicable to programs applying for candidacy].
-Describe how programmatic planning and outcomes evaluation are documented and as appropriate, integrated with institutional planning and assessment.
+Programmatic planning and outcomes evaluation are with institutional planning and assessment.
 [Partnership only] If the program is a partnership, describe the role of each institution in the program evaluation process.
-Note: To calculate program completion divide all students who finish the program (nominator) by all students who start the program (denominator); this includes students who drop out at any point after starting the program.
+Note: To calculate program completion divide all students who finish the program (nominator) by all students who start programs applying for candidacy].
+Completed evaluation surveys and/or other

+Required Element 2.2 Narrative to Support Achievement Appendix Evidence Onsite Evidence integrated with institutional planning and assessment, as appropriate. the program (denominator); this includes students who drop out at any point after starting the program.
 Reminder: Data for all ACEND-required objectives must be provided as three-year rolling averages from the last three years and over the seven-year accreditation cycle.
 To avoid gaps in data, for example, if you had a site visit in 2021, the three-year rolling averages should be indicated as 2019-2021, 2020-2022, 2021-2023, etc. because the data from 2021 forward is included in each of those rolling averages.
-Note: Pearson VUE exam pass rate results are already provided as three-year rolling averages.
-All Programs: Actual data (including both the number "n" and percentage) collected for each program objective, which must be provided in the final column in the Program Evaluation Plan") [Not applicable to programs applying for candidacy since no data have been collected].
-All Programs: Minutes from planning meetings or other documentation discussing review of program evaluation results [Not applicable to programs applying for candidacy].
-Completed evaluation surveys and/or other documentation supporting the data in the PEP (e.g., completion records, focus groups, interviews, Pearson VUE reports, etc.).
+Note: Pearson VUE exam pass rate results are already provided as three-year rolling averages. documentation supporting the data in the PEP (e.g., completion records, focus groups, interviews, Pearson VUE reports, etc.).
 [Not applicable to programs applying for candidacy].
 Institutional documents demonstrating integration with institution assessment, if applicable.